Undermove/telegram-mcp/README.md

 2. Enter your phone number
 3. Enter the verification code from SMS
 4. Enter your 2FA password if enabled
-5. Copy the generated session string
+5. Copy the generated JSON to your configs

-## Configuration for Cursor

-Add this to your Cursor MCP configuration:
+#### Generated configuration example:

 ```json
 {